-As at 31 December 2023 and 2022, the Group had interest in the following joint venture:
+As at 31 December 2022 and 2021, the Group had interest in the following joint venture:

-Name Form of entity Place of establishment Registered capital rnership interests cipating by the Group 2022 Principal activities Hebao (Shenzhen) Information Technology Company Limited (荷包(深圳)信息科技 有限公司) Incorporated The PRC Ordinary, RMB20,000,000 49% 49% Inactive
+Name Form of entity Place of establishment Registered capital Proportion of ownersl or participati shares held by th ng S Principal activities 2022 2021 Hebao (Shenzhen) Information Technology Company Limited (荷包(深圳)信息科技 有限公司) Incorporated The PRC Ordinary, RMB20,000,000 49% 49% Inactive

-\ English name is for identification purpose.
+^{} English name is for identification purpose.

-As at 31 December 2023 and up to the approval date on these consolidated financial statements, no capital was injected to the joint venture by the Group.
+As at 31 December 2022 and up to the approval date on these consolidated financial statements, no capital was injected to the joint venture by the Group.